ryrebs/dev-overload-starterpack/devops-starter/prefect/README.md

 - Run the default agent to accept jobs at \<work-queue\>.

-        prefect agent start -q <work-pool>
+        prefect agent start -q <work-queue>

-- Or create a pool with type _Process_ and create a work queue (Default queue is also created.).
+- Or create a pool with type _Process_ (default) and create a work queue (Default queue is also created.).
 Then run the process and queue with:

-        prefect worker start --pool <pool-name> --work-queue <default|custom-queue-name>
+        prefect worker start --pool <pool-name> --work-queue <default|manually-created-custom-queue-name->

 - Run the flow